MJMcGuffin/muqcs.js/README.md

     [_,_,1,_]
     [_,1,_,_]

 Notice that zeros are replaced with underscores to make it easier for a human to read sparse matrices - a form of pretty printing (to change this behavior, you can call toString({suppressZeros:false}) or toString({charToReplaceSuppressedZero:'.'})).
 You might also notice that the matrix for the CNOT gate looks different from the way it is usually presented in textbooks or other sources.
-This is related to the ordering of bits and ordering of tensor products.
+This is related to the ordering of bits and ordering of Kronecker products.
 Search for the usingTextbookConvention flag in the source code for comments that explain this, and set that flag to true if you prefer the textbook ordering.
 We can also call a method on a matrix (or a vector) to change its ordering:

     console.log(Sim.CX.reverseEndianness().toString());